stneykov/CTFs/2023/misc/flag-what-flag/README.md

 $outputContent | Out-File -FilePath morse_code.txt -Force
 ```

-It is important we do the 11110 first, because doing 10 before that will mess up the output.
+It is important we do the 11110 first, because doing 10 before that will mess up the end result.

-We end up with this representation of morse code:
+What we get is this representation of morse code:

 ```shell
 ....- -.. -.... ----. -.... -.-. -.... ..... --... ...-- --... ....- -.... ..-. -.... . -.... ..... ....- ...-- ..... ....- ....- -.... --... -... -.... --... -.... ----. -.... -.... --... ...-- ..--- -.. -.... .---- --... ..--- -.... ..... ..--- -.. -.... ...-- -.... ..-. -.... ..-. -.... -.-. --... -..